top of page

 Every Flock device with an external battery uses Bluetooth to communicate health and safety data back to the camera.
 The Bluetooth radios use predictable naming schemes.

-Penguin-NNNNNNNNNNN (N = decimal digit)
+Penguin-NNNNNNNNNN (N = decimal digit)

 FS Ext Battery